-Effective Fall Semester 2019
+Effective Fall Semester 2021

 Keiser University wishes to eliminate possible areas of misunderstanding before students begin class.
-This allows the University to devote future efforts to support our students' education.
+This allows the University to devote future effort toward supporting student education.
 At Keiser University tuition and fees are charged to the student by the semester.
 Each semester is 16 weeks.
-Keiser University students at the Resident/Flagship campus are charged by the semester for the scheduled credit hours..
+Keiser University Resident/Flagship campus students are charged by the semester for the scheduled credit hours..
 Tuition and fees are subject to annual review and modification.

-FALL SEMESTER 2019 SPRING SEMESTER 2020
+FALL SEMESTER 2021 SPRING SEMESTER 2022

-Tuition Deposit - Refundable before May 1, 2019 Refundable before \$150.00
+Tuition Deposit - Refundable before May 1, 2021 Refundable before \$150.00

-October 1, 2019
+October 1, 2021

 Housing Deposit - Refundable before July 1, Refundable before \$250.00

-2019 December 1, 2019
+2021 December 1, 2021